mem48/geocompr/main.md

 #> [1] 11
 ```

-Extracting the attribute data of an `sf` object is the same as removing the geometry column:
+Extracting the attribute data of an `sf` object is the same as removing its geometry:

 ```r